 To guide students in the selection of courses and proper sequencing over their college career, the following guidelines should be considered:

 - 1xxx courses are considered to be primarily taken in the freshman year, and are introductory courses.
 These courses may generally be taken by any student.

 - 2xxx courses are considered to be primarily taken in the sophomore year, and provide a foundation in a discipline area.
 Some courses are major specific, though most can be taken by any student.

 - Upper-division courses may require prerequisites, recommended course sequencing, and/or faculty or department permissions.
-The university and some majors have minimum requirements for the number of upper-division credit hours.
+The University and some majors have minimum requirements for the number of upper-division semester credit hours.
 Programs may require major prep course completion prior to taking upper-division courses.
 Programs and instructors will assure that the content and prerequisites of independent study, research, and topics classes are appropriate for the level of the class.